cauliturtle/messagebar.js/README.md

-# Messagebar.js - showing message to user in fancy way
+# Messagebar.js - simple alert() alternative JavaScript Library

 Messagebar.js will show message on the top of the view of user client's browser by default.
 It backed by CSS3 for animation slide up/down.
 Rather than simple `alert()` function, it may be more attractive for UX and interactive.